Killer Instinct: Sadira

 Born in a refugee camp on the Thai border, Sadira survives by training in muay boran from a young age, developing a taste for violence.
 As a teenager, she is recruited by the Red Eyes of Rylai, a female insurgent group, and quickly rises up their ranks, with the Master of the Red Eyes treating her as a daughter.
 Eventually, Sadira becomes their top assassin, but develops rash behavior and a superiority complex.
 One night, during a ceremonial battle, she poisons and kills the Master and takes her spider necklace, which comes to life and bites her, imbuing her with a dark power and spiderlike abilities.
 Under Sadira's leadership, the Red Eyes expand to become a global force for assassinations.
 Impressed, ARIA recruits Sadira to "prepare the way" by stealing Glacius' DNA and the fold core from his ship, using it to open a rift to another dimension.
 However, the power core is stolen from her by Kan-Ra before she can use it, and when she starts digging up Hisako's grave, this awakens the spirit, who pursues her relentlessly and seriously wounds her.
 She returns to her lair and only barely survives an attack by Cinder, ordered by ARIA to eliminate her for her failures.
 Seeking revenge on ARIA, Sadira is visited by Omen, who offers her the chance to turn against ARIA and join Gargos's forces.

-The first villainess to be featured in the series, Sadira fights using blades on her forearms and webs she can produce from her body.
-Her gameplay is based around aerial juggle combos, a mechanic not seen in previous Killer Instinct titles.
-She was first revealed as part of the Thunder combo trailer, where CVG said she was "reminiscent of Mortal Kombat's Mileena in terms of design"; her name was revealed in a later stream by the developers.